MrDamiAde/Active-Directory/README.md

 ```

-I have now succesfuly created 200 user accounts on active directory using the data from the CSV file.
-I also automatically set all apsswords as "P@ssw0rd" and set used the ```ChangePasswordAtLogon $true``` code for each user to change their password upon loging in.
+I have now successfully created 200 user accounts on Active Directory using the data from the CSV file.
+I also automatically set all passwords as "P@ssw0rd" and then used the ```ChangePasswordAtLogon $true``` command to ensure every user changes their password upon logging in.

 ![Screenshot 2024-08-18 184520](https://github.com/user-attachments/assets/427b245a-1b2b-475e-a1a7-fb0972a57899)

 I used ```Import-Module ActiveDirectory
-Get-ADUser -Filter * -Properties Name, SamAccountName, UserPrincipalName | Select-Object Name, SamAccountName, UserPrincipalName``` to verify that the users were created on pwoershell too.
+Get-ADUser -Filter * -Properties Name, SamAccountName, UserPrincipalName | Select-Object Name, SamAccountName, UserPrincipalName``` to verify that the users were created on PowerShell too.

 ![Screenshot 2024-08-18 185907](https://github.com/user-attachments/assets/cfc09923-3693-4769-8762-df9bad59cd10)